Germany reports record COVID-19 deaths, concerns about new variant grow | Health

 Germany reports record COVID-19 deaths, concerns about new variant grow

 "I don't see any other option," Bodo Ramelow told broadcaster MDR, shortly after the neighbouring state of Saxony reported the first discovery of the more transmissible variant of the virus in a traveller returning from Great Britain.
-"We made a mistake by missing the opportunity to shut down the economy in December," he added, referring to the fact that restaurants and shops selling non-essential goods were ordered to close down but not industry.
+In Berlin, one of the worst affected of Germany's states, authorities postponed the reopening of schools after the Christmas break until Jan.
+25. They had been due to restart on Monday.

 Germany is also considering suspending flights from additional countries, including Ireland, over concerns about the new variant of the virus, broadcaster n-tv reported, citing government sources.